Day meetings are held at

 ✓ You are not on your own!
 Perhaps you just want to know more, you are worried about or have been diagnosed with a prostate problem, especially cancer

-✓ You may be the wife or partner of such a man – or perhaps a family member or friend & want to talk to someone
+✓ You may be the wife or partner of such a man – or perhaps a family member or friend who wants to talk to someone

 ✓ Many men & women already know the value of:-